Q: Under extenuating circumstances, can I get forbearance for my mortgage?

 The purpose of QRPC is to:

-See more about Fannie Mae's Assistance Options, including how to determine if Fannie Mae or Freddie Mac owns or backs your loan.
+See more about Fannie Mae's Assistance Options, including how to determine if Fannie Mae owns your loan or if Freddie Mac owns or backs your loan.

 Can forbearance affect my ability to refinance or get a new mortgage?